Fixed-point index, the Incompatibility Theorem, and torus parametrization: The Incompatibility Theorem

 In this section, we state and prove the Incompatibility Theorem of Oded Schramm, appearing in \cite{MR1076089}*{Theorem 3.1}.
 Before doing so, we need some preliminary definitions:

 First, a \emph{topological rectangle} is a closed Jordan domain $R$ with four marked points on its boundary $\partial R$, which we naturally call its \emph{corners}.
 A \emph{side} of $R$ is a closed sub-arc of $\partial R$ having two corners of $R$ as its endpoints, and containing no other corner of $R$.
 We abuse notation slightly and use the same symbol, in this case $R$, to refer both to a topological rectangle and to its constituent closed Jordan domain.
-We define \emph{topological triangles}, their \emph{corners}, and their \emph{sides} analogously, and will employ the same abuse of notation.
+We define \emph{topological triangles}, their \emph{corners}, and their \emph{sides} analogously, and employ the same abuse of notation.

-A \emph{packing} of a topological rectangle $R$ consists of a finite collection $\{K_1,\ldots,K_n\}$ of closed Jordan domains so that the following hold:
+A \emph{packing} of a topological rectangle $R$ consists of a finite collection $\{K_1,\allowbreak \ldots,\allowbreak K_n\}$ of closed Jordan domains so that the following hold:

 \begin{itemize} \item Every $K_i$ is contained in $R$. \item The $K_i$ are pairwise interiorwise disjoint, and any two of them meet at at most one point. \item Each of the $K_i$ meets $\partial R$ at at most one point, and no $K_i$ meets a corner of $R$. \item For every connected component $U$ of $R\setminus \cup_{i=1}^n K_i$, we have that the closure of $U$ is a topological triangle $T$ each of whose sides is contained in one of the $\partial K_i$, or in a side of $R$.
-Then every corner of $T$ is either a corner of $R$, or an intersection point of some pair of the $K_i$. \end{itemize}
+Then every corner of $T$ is either a corner of $R$, or an intersection point of some $\partial K_i$ either with some other $\partial K_j$ or with $\partial R$. \end{itemize}

 See Figure \ref{clown1} for two examples of packings of topological rectangles.
 Let $S_a,S_b,S_c,S_d$ denote the sides of $R$.
 The \emph{contact graph} of the packing of $R$ by $K_1,\ldots,K_n$ is the graph having vertices $v_1,\ldots,v_n$ corresponding to the $K_1,\ldots,K_n$ and $v_a,v_b,v_c,v_d$ corresponding to the sides of $R$, both in the natural way, so that two distinct vertices share an edge if and only if the corresponding sets meet.
 Note that for example, the contact graph of a packing of a rectangle is always a triangulation of a square, that is, a triangulation of a topological closed disk having four boundary edges.